The British kindergarten offers a unique play-based learning environment, for children

 A DAY AT THE KINDERGARTEN

-Our Early Years Foundation program is for children aged 3-5 years.
+Our play-based Early Years Foundation program is for children aged 3-5 years.
 Offer your child a nurturing, creative and stimulating environment to ensure their academic and personal development.
 All through the day the children will participate on a variety of planned activities related to the EYFS curriculum.

 08:25 Drop off until 8:40